 MUSKOKA CHAIRS: Whoops, my ‘Canadian’ is showing…’Muskoka’ = ‘Adirondack’.

 PHARMACY: There is a pharmacy located inside the Food Fair.

 PIGS: There is a famous spot in the Exumas where a colony of feral pigs live called Pig Beach.
-Of late a number of the pigs have died from eating food that tourists provide them combined with sand (the food gets dropped on the beach and the pigs snuffle (not sure if ‘snuffle’ is the technical term or not…but let’s say it is) up sand with the food.
-Autopsies have shown that the pig’s tummys are full of sand.
-Pig Beach is a long boat ride (at least a couple of hours) or a couple of connecting flights away and, well, they are just pigs.
-However, if you really want to see some swimming pigs, there is a spot closer by that you can get your full fill of piggy cuteness.
+It is very famous and people come from all over to check that off on their bucket list.
+Pig Beach is a long, long boat ride or a couple of connecting flights away and, well, they are just pigs.
+However, if you really want to see some swimming pigs, there is a spot much closer by (about 20 minutes by boat) that you can get your full fill of piggy cuteness.
 It is on one of the islands less than a mile from Spanish Wells.
 One of the local guides can take you there.

 PHONE SERVICE: The cell phone service on Spanish Wells is excellent.
 However, unless you have some sort of long distance/roaming plan, it will likely be easier to pay the devil with your soul than to pay your cell phone bill.
 Skype, What’s App, BBM, etc. are much better options to call back to the US or Canada or Europe.